-21MC801 PROJECT WORK II
+21MC801 PROJECT WORK II 0 0 18 9

-- Formulate a real world problem, identify the requirement and develop the design solutions. - Identify technical ideas, strategies and methodologies - Utilize the new tools, algorithms, techniques that contribute to obtain the solution of the project - Test and validate through conformance of the developed prototype and analysis the cost effectiveness - Prepare report and present oral demonstrations a.
-Apply the knowledge of mathematics, science, and engineering fundamentals to the solution of engineering problems.
+- Formulate a real world problem, identify the requirement and develop the design solutions. - Identify technical ideas, strategies and methodologies - Utilize the new tools, algorithms, techniques that contribute to obtain the solution of the project - Test and validate through conformance of the developed prototype and analysis the cost effectiveness - Prepare report and present oral demonstrations

-b.
-Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-c.
-Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-d.
-Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

-e.
-Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

-f.
-Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.

-g.
-Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.

-h.
-Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.

-i.
-Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.

-j.
-Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

-k.
-Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.

-l.
-Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the context of technological change.

-m.
-Analyze, design and develop electro mechanical system using contemporary tools n.
-Acclimate multidisciplinary approach to solve complex engineering problems associated with mechanical, control systems, robotics, drives and automation
+- a.
+Apply the knowledge of mathematics, science, and engineering fundamentals to the solution of engineering problems. - b.
+Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
+Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - d.
+Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - e.
+Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations. - f.
+Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice. - g.
+Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development. - h.
+Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice. - i.
+Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings. - j.
+Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions. - k.
+Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments. - 1.
+Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the context of technological change - m.
+Analyze, design and develop electro mechanical system using contemporary tools - n.
+Acclimate multidisciplinary approach to solve complex engineering problems associated with mechanical, control systems, robotics, drives and automation project 4.
+Test and validate through conformance of the developed prototype and analysis the cost effectiveness 5.
+Prepare report and present oral demonstrations

-- 1. Formulate a real world problem, identify the requirement and develop the design solutions. - 2.
+- 1. Formulate a real world problem, identify the requirement and develop the design solutions - 2.
 Identify technical ideas, strategies and methodologies - 3.
-Utilize the new tools, algorithms, techniques that contribute to obtain the solution of the project - 4.
-Test and validate through conformance of the developed prototype and analysis the cost effectiveness - 5.
-Prepare report and present oral demonstrations
+Utilize the new tools, algorithms, techniques that contribute to obtain the solution of the